kannikakabilar/Kannika-Notas/React/README.md

 <h3 style="color:#fc0303">Other Hooks</h3>

 > Here are some other hooks that are not as important? <br>
-> useReducer: allows you to manage complex state logic in functional components. <br>
+> useReducer: an alternative to useState for managing complex state logic in functional components.
+It allows developers to manage state with a reducer function, similar to how state is managed in Redux. <br>
 > useCallback: returns a memoized callback. <br>
 > useMemo: returns a memoized value. <br>
 > useRef: allows you to access the instance of a DOM element or a function component. <br>